-Stephanie Longtain is a licensed clinical social worker who specializes in providing guidance to teenagers and young adults as they transition from adolescence to adulthood.
-These developmental stages are filled with uncertainty around roles, identify, and intimacy.
+Stephanie Longtain is a licensed clinical social worker who specializes in providing guidance to pre-teens/teenagers and young adults as they transition from childhood to adolescence and adolescence to adulthood.
+These developmental stages are filled with uncertainty around roles, identity, and intimacy.
 She helps her clients and their families learn to navigate challenges such as confusion about self, reduced awareness, emotional dysregulation, interpersonal problems, and family/school issues.
 Although these times are difficult, she brings humor and authenticity to her practice.
-Her areas of expertise include treatment of mood disorders, anxiety disorders, high school and college transition/preparedness, as well as maladaptive behaviors (non-suicidal self injury, substance abuse, anger, avoidance, distorted body image, and attention-seeking).
+Her areas of expertise include treatment of mood/depressive disorders, anxiety disorders, personality disorders, as well as maladaptive behaviors (non-suicidal self injury, addiction, anger, avoidance, self-sabotage, negative self-talk, distorted body image, and impulsive behaviors).

 Licensed Clinical Social Worker, Texas State Board of Social Work Examiners (TSBSWE) – License 56533